-Species evenness increased from 2001 to 2007.
-The increase in evenness resulted from the less common species becoming relatively more common during this time period.
+Species evenness increased from 2001 to 2007 and then stabilized up to 2010.
+The increase in evenness from 2001 to 2007 resulted from the less common species becoming relatively more common during this time period.
 Density estimates showed increasing trends for Burbot, Northern Pikeminnow, and Rainbow Trout, whereas densities of more common species, such as Bull Trout and Mountain Whitefish remained relatively stable.
-Species richness was lower in the spring than in the fall, which was related to lower probability of occupancy of Burbot, Northern Pikeminnow, Lake Whitefish, and Redside Shiner.
+Species richness was lower in the spring than in the fall, which was related to lower probability of occupancy of Burbot, Northern Pikeminnow, ONA.

+Lake Whitefish, and Redside Shiner.
 Species evenness was higher in spring than fall, likely because of lower densities of the most common species, Mountain Whitefish and Bull Trout.